-- Source WAN accelerator — WAN accelerator deployed on the source side.
+- Source WAN accelerator — WAN accelerator deployed on the source site.
 Used for backup copy and replication jobs working through WAN accelerators.

 - Network — network queue writer component responsible for getting processed VM data from the offhost backup proxy and sending it over the network to the backup repository or another offhost backup proxy.

-- Target WAN Accelerator — WAN accelerator deployed on the target side.
+- Target WAN Accelerator — WAN accelerator deployed on the target site.
 Used for backup copy and replication jobs working through WAN accelerators.

 - Target — target disk writer component (backup storage or replica datastore).

 The resource usage level for these points is evaluated in percent.
 This percent rate defines the amount of time for which components are busy during the job.
 An efficient data flow assumes that there is no latency at any point of the data pipe, and all its components work for approximately equal amount of time.